gSchool/ada-CS-Fundamentals-Internship/01-algorithms/02-algorithms-divide-conquer.md

     # if the mid index matches with its value, then the mismatch must lie on the right half
     if nums[mid] == mid:
         return findSmallestMissingNum(nums, mid + 1, right)
-    # otherwise, the mismatch must lie on the right half
+    # otherwise, the mismatch must lie on the left half
     else:
         return findSmallestMissingNum(nums, left, mid - 1)
 ```